ZachBray/simple-binary-encoding-wiki/SBE-Tool-Maven.md

 using the code-haus plugins <code>exec-maven-plugin</code> and <code>build-helper-maven-plugin</code>

 ## Overview
-This allows you to use all of the functionality of the SBE tool as part of your Maven Build:
+To use the SBE tool as part of your Maven Build, you need to do the following:

-This works as follows

 1. Include SBE as a Dependency for the Project